jaddek/pykeycloak-client/README.md

 ## Development and Security Tooling

-Runtime users of the library only install `pykeycloak` and its package dependencies.
+Runtime users of the library only install `pykeycloak-client` and its package dependencies.

 For contributors (local checks + CI parity), install: